nitin42/stylus-in-react/README.md

 ## Introduction

-No blah blah!
+Blah blah blah!
 I assume you know what [stylus]() is and how it can be  used in an expressive way to generate CSS.
 With `stylus-in-react`, you can directly style your React components with stylus.

 Sound's cool !!
 Let's see how ...